-The provisions of the catalog become effective with the opening of the summer session that precedes the traditional fall and spring semesters.
-In order to graduate, students must meet the graduation requirements in the catalog in effect at the time Geneva College that they entered Geneva, provided that they complete their work within seven years.
+The provisions of the catalog become effective with the opening of the fall session.
+In order to graduate, students must meet the graduation requirements in the catalog in effect at the time that they entered Geneva, provided that they complete Geneva College their work within seven years.
 Adjustments will be made on an individual basis for completion of courses no longer offered.
 Students who are still at Geneva beyond seven years from first enrollment are subject to the requirements of the most current published catalog.
 The college will consider exceptions to these catalog requirements on a case-by-case basis.